| Title: | Constrained Regression for Survey Data |

 The csvy function performs design-based domain mean estimation with monotonicity and block-monotone shape constraints.

-For example, in a one dimensional situation, we assume that are non-decreasing over
+For example, in a one dimensional situation, we assume that are non-decreasing over domains.
+If this monotonicity is not used in estimation,

 the population domain means can be estimated by the Horvitz-Thompson estimator or the Hajek estimator.
 To use the monotonicity information, this csvy function starts from the